NAP Consistency: Why Your Business Name, Address, and Phone Matter for Local SEO

 Would you trust that business?
 Would you know which number to call?

-This is the NAP consistency problem, and it's silently hurting thousands of local businesses.
+This is the NAP consistency problem, and it's silently hurting thousands of local businesses - not just in traditional search, but in voice search and AI-powered results too.

 What Is NAP?